subquery/network-swap-app-backend/README.md

-# SubQuery - Starter Package
+# SubQuery Network Kepler Exchange

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.
+This project is for capturing the data for the exchange contract on the subquery kepler network

 ## Preparation